 The first affected by a user’s decision to use drugs and alcohol is obviously the user.
 The reason for using a drug will vary – sometimes it’s stress, sometimes it’s depression, sometimes it’s other psychological or mental issues.
 When regular drug use begins, however, mood, energy, and appetite changes are the first things that a person using drugs will typically notice.
 The other change is the change in finances.
 Not all drugs are priced fairly, and some will inevitably be expensive, but either way, drugs cost money, and paying for them is paramount to a full-blown addiction.
 Heroin users, on average, spend about $150 each day on the habit.
 Where that money comes from can be any combination of legal or illegal activity, making any drug an expensive habit.

-With a steady stream of cash flowing into the hands of drug dealers and to any libation or nourishment desired, bills and other financial obligation inevitably pile up, making a user’s home a more stressful place.
+With a steady stream of cash flowing into the hands of drug dealers and to any libation or nourishment desired, bills and other financial obligations inevitably pile up, making a user’s home a more stressful place.
 Using drugs alone isn’t a usual story, though – alcohol is almost always attached, even if the person isn’t struggling with alcoholism.
 Alcohol can cost more than illicit drugs – the number one drug in the world may take a backseat, but remains present.

 Immediate Family is Effected